We support patient autonomy and work to protect patients from the imposition of other people's personal religious views.

 Many regard refusing people a final relief from unbearable suffering as a harmful act.
 But strong opposition to AD comes from religious leaders who think AD goes against the will of their gods.

-We support the democratic right of all people to contribute to the debate on AD.
-But policy decisions should be guided by evidence, compassion and respect for the principle of patient autonomy, rather than religious dogma.
-The views of the general public, professionals and relevant organisations should be fairly reflected at policy level.
+We support the democratic right of all people to contribute to the debate on AD, but religious views should not be imposed on those who don't share them.
+That's why we campaign for policy decisions to be guided by evidence and respect for patient autonomy, rather than religious doctrine.

 Within the National Secular Society, individual members hold a range of views about AD.
 All are agreed that religious privilege should have no place in the decision-making process.